neo4j-contrib/py2neo/book/intro.rst

      1 | (n2:Person {name:"Carol"})

-The object returned from this call is a :class:`RecordList <py2neo.cypher.RecordList>` which is rendered by default as a table of results.
+The object returned from this call is a :class:`Result <py2neo.cypher.Result>` which is rendered by default as a table of results.
 Each item in this list is a :class:`Record <py2neo.cypher.Record>` instance::